 structure includes any prescribed improvement.

-[Section 7A inserted by No. 58 of 1995 s.
+[Section 7A inserted: No. 58 of 1995 s.
 13.]

 7B.
 Further provisions as to approvals for purposes of s.
 7 and 7A

 (1) A proprietor who wishes to obtain an approval of a proposal that comes within section 7(2) or 7A(2) shall serve an application on the strata company or the other proprietor, as the case may require, and in the application shall set out details of the proposal and such other information as may be prescribed.